 SAY Campaign Coordinators play a crucial role in sharing success stories from communities that have established Joint Working Groups through Raleigh’s SAY programme.
 Using local radio platforms, they share how inclusive and robust project monitoring mechanisms enables transparency, accountability and integrity within communities, in the hope to reach more communities who will want to engage in the project.
 The more people hear about the project, the more communities will want to engage, which is why using their voices through radio can be such a powerful tool for change.

-Through their broadcasts SAY Campaign Coordinators also encourage communities, local governments and development agencies to learn about the Community Integrity Building Model by downloading the CIB toolkit from Raleigh Tanzania website for free.
+Through their broadcasts SAY Campaign Coordinators also encourage communities, local governments and development agencies to learn about the Community Integrity Building Model.

 Hadija is a graduate from Muslim University and a SAY Campaign Coordinator advocating for change by speaking on Kondoa FM.
 She says:

 “Voices are powerful.
 I believe that if I as a young person speak to my fellow young people, they will understand me.
 I have shared a lot of experiences with my communities here in my district of Kondoa.
 Currently we have 20 communities from Kondoa and neighbouring district of Chemba [engaged in SAY].
 We have reached more communities and people in Kondoa who have shown interests to learn more about CIB model and adapt it.
 I encourage everyone to get in touch with Raleigh Tanzania through text messages, calls or even surf on the website so that to learn about the CIB approach’’.